Sam Lazar

 Sam Lazar (born 1933) was an American pianist and Hammond organist originally from St. Louis, Missouri, United States.
 A mysterious figure who disappeared from the music scene in the early 1960s, he is best known for fronting a group that included early work from guitarist Grant Green.
 Lazar's career was heavily influenced by fellow organist Jimmy Smith.

 Early career in music

 Little is known about Lazar's life, with much of his biographical information coming from the liner notes of his albums.

 The liner notes on his first LP on Argo Records approximates his birth year as 1933.
 Initially a pianist, Lazar played in a group led by Ernie Wilkins until Wilkins left St. Louis to join Count Basie.
 Lazar then had a stint in George Hudson's big band, which also included Clark Terry and Jimmy Forrest at various times.
-After a tour with alto saxophonist Tab Smith, Lazar served in the United States Army from 1951-1953.
+After a tour with alto saxophonist Tab Smith, Lazar served in the United States Army from 1951 to 1953.
 Upon discharge, he began studying medical technology.